This post may contain affiliate links. For more information, read my disclosure policy.

 - Cook it properly: Make sure to partially pre-bake the crust.
 You’re going to bake the pie, but at a low temperature just to set the meringue, so the pie crust must be almost fully cooked.
 (Learn how to pre-bake a pie crust.)

-The lemon filling for the lemon meringue pie is an easy lemon curd-like recipe.
-It’s cooked on the stove, thickened with cornstarch and egg yolks, then strained into the baked pie shell.
+The lemon filling for the lemon meringue pie is an easy lemon curd recipe.
+It’s cooked on the stove, thickened then strained into the baked pie shell.

-Then, whisk the filling ingredients together in your saucepan, cooking over medium heat, stirring often (like you’re making pudding), until the mixture is thick and bubbly.
-Now it’s time to deal with the eggs.
+- Whisk the filling ingredients together in your saucepan, cooking over medium heat, stirring often (like you’re making pudding), until the mixture is thick and bubbly.

 A scary part about making a lemon curd like this is tempering the egg yolks.